 Nathaniel Galloway, or "Than" to his friends, was a trapper and part time prospector from Vernal.
 He may have been floating on the Green River as early as 1891.
 His resume included a float from Green River, WY through the Grand Canyon to Needles, CA during 1896-1897, along with the first known voyage down the Yampa River with his son in the spring of 1909.

 However, his most well-known adventure was guiding the Galloway/Stone expedition on a repeat of his earlier exploit down the Green all the way through the Grand Canyon.
 Galloway caught the attention of Julius Stone, a wealthy financier from Ohio, while working for the Hoskaninni Mining Company in 1899.
 Stone proposed they take this trip of a life time: the first known descent of the Green and Colorado Rivers for pure sport, though some historians ascribe this feat to George Flavell.

 Galloway Stone Expedition

-Many of the rapids in the Canyon of Lodore proved difficult for the inexperienced oarsmen so the boats were unloaded and portaged around while Galloway ran the rapids on his own.
-The expedition marveled at the beauty of the canyons including Steamboat Rock and stopped for a fishing trip at Jones Creek where they caught 98 fish.
+Many of the rapids in the Canyon of Lodore proved difficult for the inexperienced oarsmen.
+So the boats were unloaded and portaged around while Galloway ran the rapids on his own.
+The expedition marveled at the beauty of the canyons including Steamboat Rock and stopped for a fishing trip at Jones Creek, where they caught 98 fish.

 The expedition completed their voyage on November 19, 1909 in just over five weeks.
-This was a very fast time and the party only encountered minor problems along the way when Dubendorff flipped his boat in a rapid that still bears his name.
+This was a very fast time, and the party only encountered minor problems along the way when Dubendorff flipped his boat in a rapid that still bears his name.
 It was probably the first voyage where most of the rapids were run and not lined as they had been in the past.
 Galloway was also consulted by many later adventurers such as the Kolb Expedition because of his boat building style.

-Last updated: May 22, 2018
+Last updated: October 5, 2018